opource-Inc/Hacktoberfest-2022/README.md

 > **Steps for adding your name below**

     1. Fork this repo
-    2. Edit `CONTRIBUTERS.md` file
+    2. Edit `readme.md` file and add yourself in the list as contributors
-    3. Add your Name also link your github profile
+    3. Add your Name also link your github profile just like it is done
     4. Create a pull request
     5. We will add label to it and merge it ASAP!